-This site provides information and guidance of interest to researchers who lead or support human-interventional studies which are sponsored by the University.
+This site provides information and guidance of interest to researchers who lead or support health and social care human-interventional studies which are sponsored by the University.

 The only type of study which the University will not sponsor are clinical trials of investigational medicinal products (IMP-trials), which are heavily regulated.
 The University will currently sponsor studies involving devices which may have a medical purpose, or may benefit healthcare provision; although please note that these also have additional regulatory requirements.
 Further guidance on IMP trials or medical devices should be sought from the Health Research Authority and the Medicines and Healthcare Products Regulatory Agency.

 Definition of a Human-Interventional Study

 The University's definition of a human-interventional study is, 'These are research studies designed to answer specific questions about intervention(s) in human participants, whose purpose is to investigate the effectiveness of the intervention(s) & to assess clinical or physiological outcomes.'

 The University has developed the document, types of human-interventional studies, to provide examples of what is considered to fall within this definition and to clarify those studies which may, and which will not, be sponsored by the University.